Judas Priest – British Steel: #898 of best 1,000 albums ever!

 I must admit that when I think about “Breaking the Law” it’s not long – like so very many things – for the Beavis and Butt-Head version to pop into my head.

 Oh, now that I’ve gone into Admitting Things mode, there’s kind of an odd legacy, amongst other non-odd legacies no doubt, that the band has in various comedy TV shows and movies over the years where, when a character is shocked or deeply surprised and the appropriate but trite “Jesus Christ!” would be expected, they Change Things Up with a good old, “Judas Priest!”
-I want to say the more Minnesota and/or mid-western the accent for such a character, the greater the comedic impact.
+I want to say the more Minnesota and/or Midwestern the accent for such a character, the greater the comedic impact.

-And finally, as a bonus, here’s the mom from That ‘70s Show enjoying a little “spiritual music” in the form a band called Judas Priest.
+And finally, as a bonus, here’s the mom from That ‘70s Show enjoying a little “spiritual music” in the form of a band called Judas Priest.

 Some stats & info about Judas Priest – British Steel